NiallMcHugh/starterkit-lessons/second-analysis-steps/simulation-gencuts.md

 2. Use `LoKi` functors for `GenParticle` (starting with a `G`) in a `LoKi::GenCutTool`.
 3. Last resort for really special things: write your own C++ implementation of the `IGenCutTool` interface.

-`LoKi::GenCutTool` are a good solution when you need to impose additional requirements beyond those provided by `DaughtersInLHCb`, for example a minimum for the transverse mometum of a `D0`.
+`LoKi::GenCutTool` are a good solution when you need to impose additional requirements beyond those provided by `DaughtersInLHCb`, for example a minimum for the transverse momentum of a `D0`.
 For local tests, this can be easily implemented by overwriting the default cut tool set by `27175000.py`:
 ```python
 from Configurables import LoKi__GenCutTool